Lumavate-Team/documentation/docs/6-CLI.rst

 Ls
 ++

-Lists the organizations inside a specified environment.
+Lists the organizations inside an environment.

 Example: